UW Font Transition

 CSS design guidance for Red Hat fonts

 Red Hat Text and Red Hat Display are slightly larger fonts relative to Verlag.
 This means that you may need to adjust any custom font styling you have done on your site or application.
 In general, the new official HTML templates (and UW WordPress themes) scale down the font-size of the site title and major headings.
 The font-weight for major headings and other elements has also been scaled back from the heavier 700 and 800 values used with Verlag.
 The university’s official HTML Templates can be used as a reference for how to adjust styles.
 Web developers can access the source files for the templates (including Sass files) from UW–Madison’s GitLab server.
-If you have questions, please email the University Marketing web services team.
+If you have questions, please email the the Office of Strategic Communication web services team.

 Posted on